 Banker: Have you seen your banker in a while?
 For small businesses, it is important to have a banker who is proactive in keeping up with your needs.
 A proactive banker can make a big difference, because the bank may be able to help your business grow if they understand your needs and deploy their resources to assist you.
 In order to do this, they need to meet with you at least semi-annually, if not quarterly.
 Your banker should be sharing new products and services they have to see how they may fit your needs, and also by reviewing current services to see if you are paying for something you don’t need.
 You should also be reviewing the possible need for lending facilities, ideally well before you actually need them, or adjusting the facilities you already have if circumstances have changed.

 Tax Professional: Do you have a competent, knowledgeable tax professional working with you?
-2. Does this professional understand your business and communicate with you occasionally to learn what is changing?
+Does this professional understand your business and occasionally communicate with you to learn what is changing?
 One without the other is not very helpful.
-There are so many nuances to the tax code that keeping up with how the business is operating is the only way this professional can serve you best.
-And don’t be afraid to consider a separate expert for different needs such as an acquisition, R&D, or patent issues.
+A good tax professional will want to be aware of the evolution of your business to ensure that changes in or nuances of the tax code are properly being interpreted to maximize your tax position.
+Also, in many circumstances, you may want to consider a separate expert for different needs such as acquisition, R&D, or patent issues.

 If you would like to learn how Nperspective can help your business in 2021, click HERE to schedule a call.